 The test may be underestimating long-term glucose levels in patients with sickle cell trait, the authors noted, and lead to missed opportunities for diabetes diagnosis and intervention.

-“Clinicians need to be aware that among individuals with sickle cell trait, the use of HbA1c to screen for diabetes or pre-diabetes may be inaccurate,” said Liem, also director of the Comprehensive Sickle Cell Program at the Ann & Robert H. Lurie Children’s Hospital of Chicago.
+“Clinicians need to be aware that among individuals with sickle cell trait, the use of HbA1c to screen for diabetes or pre-diabetes may be inaccurate,” said Liem, also director of the Comprehensive Sickle Cell Program and a member of the Stanley Manne Children’s Research Institute at the Ann & Robert H. Lurie Children’s Hospital of Chicago.
 “These data emphasize another reason why African-Americans need to know their sickle cell trait status.”

 While the investigators aren’t certain exactly why HbA1c appears to be less accurate in African-Americans with sickle cell trait, one theory is that red blood cells in those with the trait have a shorter life-span, thus giving glucose less time to build up on hemoglobin molecules.